gvwilson/sensibleadventures/wrestler/wrestler.md

 If a shaman sees many summers and does this many times their grandchildren's grandchildren might still be able to call them."*

-*Saknus turned his hands palms up in a gesture of thanks.
-"I am grateful as always for your lessons."*

-*My brother Walks-In-Storm scowled then, as he often did when around the big-nosed sternsman.
+*My brother Walks-In-Storm scowled as I spoke, as he often did when around the big-nosed sternsman.
 We were twins,
 and he had taken to hunting as I had taken to the shaman's ways.
 He said little when Saknus was near, or left the tent if he could.
-We had been close friends before Saknus came.
+We had been as close as teeth before Saknus came.
-It hurt me how we grew apart in those years.*
+It hurt me that we grew apart in those years.*

 ---

 "Damn his eyes, where is he?"
 Luft stands and began pacing again.
-"We only have a couple of hours of daylight and the sealfucking camel are going to want to be fed soon.
+"We only have a couple of hours of daylight and the fucking camels are going to want to be fed soon.
-Where in hell's our precious primping guide?"
+Where in hell's our precious sealfucking guide?"

-"I don't think the camel fuck seals."
-Torvane sits on the rear of the camelsled, wrapping and unwrapping the traces around her hands.
+Torvane sits on the rear of the sled, wrapping and unwrapping the traces around her hands.
 "He'll be here.
 He said first light, so maybe he meant---"

 "We should do this on our own."
-Luft pack a snowball and throws it against the rickety palisade that rings the trading post, then stoops to pick up more snow.
+Luft pack a snowball and throws it against the rickety palisade that rings the trading post.
 "I told you when we got here, we can do this ourselves.
 Why in fuck's name do we need him?"
 Another snowball smacks against the wall.

-Argasdottir spots a dark blot approaching the gate.
+Torvane spots a dark blot approaching the gate.
 "Here he is," she says,
-struggling to her feet inside a double layer of furs and wincing as her weight comes down on her bloodied toe.
+struggling to her feet inside a double layer of furs and wincing as her weight comes down on her injured toe.
 "Hoy, Walker, good weather!"

 The blot becomes the Nukilik's solid bulk.
-Half a head shorter than the magician, the hunter is wide across the shoulders and waist.
+Half a head shorter than the magician, he is wide across the shoulders and waist.
 His face is the colour of bleached driftwood, almost completely hidden in his parka's black hood.
 A small pack on his back,
-a pair of Garheimmen-style skis, and two spears are the only gear he carries.
+a pair of skis,
+and two spears are all the gear he carries.

 He nods when he reaches the sternsmen and puts his skis onto the snow.
-"The river ice is good from here to the mountains," the Nukilik says, lashing his pack to the rear of the sled.
+"The river ice is good from here to the mountains," Walker says, lashing his pack to the rear of the sled.

 "We likely to bump into anyone else?"
 Torvane asks as casually as she can.

 Walker shakes his head.
-"No one will be there.
+"No one will be there this time of the year.
 They will all be starboard where there are furs.
 Or sewing blankets,"
 he adds with a trace of bitterness.

 He moves forward to the sled traces.
-The dogs grumble and snuffle his hands.
+The woolly camels grumble and snuffle his hands, hoping for treats.
-"I already checked those," Luft says sharply.
-The Nukilik continues to tug and twist the leather straps, making minute adjustments and tightening knots.
+"I already checked those," Luft says sharply as the Nukilik tugs and twists the leather straps, making minute adjustments and tightening knots.
-The young swordsman looks at Argasdottir angrily, only to be shushed with a handwave.
+The young swordsman looks at Torvane angrily, only to be shushed with a handwave.

-The Nukilik makes a final slight adjustment in the length of a trace and straightens up, patting one of the camel on his head.
+Walker makes a final slight adjustment in the length of a trace and pats one of the camels on his head.
 "Maybe four, maybe five days to the mountains with these.
 If the weather is good,"
 he adds.